 Technology/Electronics

-If you’re a photographer, digital nomad, or simply can’t live without your MacBook and other electronics, we understand.
 We need these things as we work online as we travel the world.
-Here’s what we take in our packing list for Europe, in terms of electronics.
+Here’s what we take as part of our Europe Packing list, in terms of electronics.

 Our packing list for Europe includes our MacBook and other electronics